lee-dohm/kangaruby/README.md

 ## Development

-To see what has changed in recent versions of PROJECT NAME, see the [CHANGELOG](CHANGELOG.md)
+To see what has changed in recent versions of KangaRuby, see the [CHANGELOG](CHANGELOG.md)

 ## Core Team Members